fraserreed/feature-flag/README.md

 echo (int) $featureFlag->isEnabled( 'feature-two' ) . " should be false\n";
 echo (int) $featureFlag->isEnabled( 'feature-three' ) . " should be true\n";
 echo (int) $featureFlag->isEnabled( 'feature-four' ) . " should be true\n";
-echo (int) $featureFlag->isEnabled( 'feature-five' ) . " should be false\n";
+echo (int) $featureFlag->isEnabled( 'feature-five' ) . " should be false (doesn't exist)\n";
 ```

 ### Distributed IP Address Weighting

 For an expected distribution across the IPv4 spectrum, a weighted configuration can be used.
+A `crc32` hash checksum is computed for the IP, modulo 100.

 First create the filter with the expected distribution factor.